wisehodl/go-honeybee/README.md

 go func() {
     for err := range conn.Errors() {
-        // log or handle
+        // log or handle disconnects / read errors
     }
 }()

-conn.Send([]byte("hello"))
+// Send can be called concurrently conn.Send([]byte("hello"))
 ```

 The connection goes through four states: `StateDisconnected`, `StateConnecting`, `StateConnected`, `StateClosed`.
 Transitions are atomic and observable via `conn.State()`.
-Once closed, the connection should not be reused.
-Instead, construct a new one with the same URL and reconnect.
+Once closed, the connection should not be reused; construct a new one with the same URL and reconnect.

 `Send` is safe for concurrent callers. `Close` is idempotent and safe to call from any goroutine.